dkmrn/foodie-fam/README.md

 * **Creating Posts** Create a post with a Restaurant Name, Location, Date, and Time that will be displayed on the Home Page
 * **Join Posts** From the Home Page, you can join other groups
 * **Search** Search for specific Restaurants by name
-* **Log In Authentification** Hash the passwords in our database, Log in/Log out, and Protective Pages
+* **Log In Authentication** Hash the passwords in our database, Log in/Log out, and Protective Pages
 * **Profile** Shows information about user as well as created posts and joined posts
 * **Report** Can report other users